The mission of the Sequence Analysis & Consulting Service

 Collaborations may also be possible.

-There are a number of alignment programs available for use through SACS web interfaces.
+and TMHMM) available for use through a SACS web interfaces.

 These programs are open to the general public.
 The user supplies a fasta file for their

-sequences of interest and the selected program then generates an alignment.
+protein of interest and the selected program makes a TMD prediction which is then

-The image at the left is from a t_coffee run.
+The image on the left is from a basic TOPO2 image of a TMHMM prediction for MXR (ABCG2).